heimrichhannot/contao-encore-bundle/docs/introductions/bundles_with_webpack.md

 Using this, foxy will automatically add the needed yarn packages to your project's `node_modules` folder.

+If you don't want to have duplicate asset files (we know you don't want), you also need to unset the corresponding entries in $GLOBALS['TL_JAVASCRIPT'].
+If you use our [Encore bundle](https://github.com/heimrichhannot/contao-encore-bundle), we do the work for you, at least for prepared bundles.

 If you want to specify which frontend assets to use on a per page level, you can use [heimrichhannot/contao-encore-bundle](https://github.com/heimrichhannot/contao-encore-bundle).

 ## Packages